dbluhm/indy-hipe/text/connection-protocol/README.md

 ### Flow Overview
 The _inviter_ gives provisional connection information to the _invitee_.

-The _invitee_ uses provisional information to send a DID and DIDDocument to the _inviter_.
+The _invitee_ uses provisional information to send a DID and DID Document to the _inviter_.

-The _inviter_ uses sent DIDDocument information to send a DID and DIDDocument to the _invitee_.
+The _inviter_ uses sent DID Document information to send a DID and DID Document to the _invitee_.

 ## 0. Invitation to Connect
 [0-invitation]: #1-invitation